 1892 – Mary Pickford, the “Queen of the Movies” and “America’s Sweetheart,” born in Toronto as Gladys Marie Smith.

-1937 – General Motors workers began an historic strike in Oshawa, one of their major demands being recognition of the union – the new United Automobile Workers (UAW).
+1937 – General Motors workers began a historic strike in Oshawa, one of their significant demands being recognition of the union – the new United Automobile Workers (UAW).
 Facing stiff resistance both from the company and from the Liberal government of Mitchell Hepburn, the workers held out for two weeks.
-In the agreement signed on April 23, GM accepted many of the union’s demands but did not recognize the union itself.
+In the agreement signed on April 23, GM accepted many of the union’s demands but did not recognise the union itself.

 1949 – The Royal Commission on National Development in the Arts and Letters and Sciences – headed by Vincent Massey – was established by federal order-in-council.
 The commission’s report led to the establishment of the Canada Council in 1957.